- Last updated:

 - Improving amenity for the community to enjoy walking, cycling and other forms of active transport along the corridor through environmentally sensitive design.

-What about Ben Bennett Bushland Park?
+What about Ben Bennett Bushland Park and Bicentennial Park?

 The transport link will utilise the already cleared Energex powerline corridor as much as possible.
-Edge clearing will be required to widen and allow for the transport upgrade, this will primarily occur on the southern side of the powerline corridor in the section of vegetation that is already disconnected from Ben Bennett park due to the Energex powerline corridor.
+Edge clearing will be required to widen and allow for the transport upgrade, this will primarily occur on the southern side of the powerline corridor in the section of vegetation that is already disconnected from Ben Bennett Bushland Park due to the Energex powerline corridor.

 What about the Caloundra RSL and Memorial Gardens?